skimindex Processing Model

 Named reference inside steps |

-yes | saved to its directory |
+yes | saved to its output |

 Named reference inside steps |